nsdb-io/nsdb-io.github.io/community.md

 In the [GitHub issue Page](https://github.com/radicalbit/nsdb/issues){:target="_blank"}, you can find a list of tasks to be implemented or bugs already discovered.

+## Support

+Users and contributors can simply ask questions by [dropping a line](mailto:nsdb@radicalbit.io).

+The best place to ask for help, to discuss bugs, improvements and contribution is the [Slack WorkSpace](https://nsdbworkspace.slack.com/)

 ___
 ## Documentation